 Gundry’s dietary recommendations are pretty solid and you can’t go too wrong if you rely upon his list of good and bad foods.
 But remember that everyone’s body is different, so feel free to modify if it doesn’t work for you.

 Perhaps the most distressing part of Gundry’s offering is the hard-core marketing.
 We have been on the Gundry email marketing list for 8 months and have received almost 70 emails (about 1 per week, and sometimes more) pushing us to buy one of their many products.
 If you consider buying from Gundry, be prepared for slick and expensive promotions.
-It is regrettable that the good doctor feels the need to resort to petal-to-the-metal marketing.
+It is regrettable that the good doctor feels the need to resort to pedal-to-the-metal marketing.

 In short, the Gundry lectin-free diet may be beneficial to people who are lectin-sensitive or, through the consumption of lectin-rich foods, have developed a sensitivity.
 Those who consume lots of grains, processed foods and sweets would also see quick health improvements if they went lectin-free.
 As Gundry acknowledges, going entirely lectin-free would be an extreme and difficult endeavor.
 Thus, his Lectin Shield…..but does it really have to be that expensive?
 And does he have to market like an Internet scammer?